ziapeltagames/six-winters/docs/RULES.md

 ## Refresh

+Remove any action dice on character or commitment abilities and resource action slots.

-Resource dice are rolled and added to each resource pool until there are a number of dice matching the progress number for that pool.
-Do not reroll any resource dice already in the pool, and do not remove any dice if there are more dice in the pool than the progress number indicates.
+Resource dice are rolled and added to each resource pool until there are a number of dice matching the progress level for that pool.
+Do not reroll any resource dice already in the pool, and do not remove any dice if there are more dice in the pool than the progress level indicates.

 Next, each player gets **five** new action dice, rolling them and adding them to any action dice kept from the previous phase (up to three may be kept).

-Finally, remove any dice on character or commitment abilities.

 ### Solo Refresh